Help for breeders

 Unicorn teams use their own ranking system.

-Affix rating for unicorns works exactly the same as with horse affixes, except that unicorn affixes are ranked among themselves only.
+Affix rating for riding unicorns and pony unicorns works exactly the same as with affixes for riding horses and ponies, except that unicorn affixes are ranked among themselves only.

 6 / Use the Creation Space

 The Creation Space is a place where you can propose illustrations to be used on Howrse and win passes if they beat the vote.

 The Creation Space is for all languages (English, German, French...).
 That means if you propose an illustration and it wins the vote, it will be available in all languages.How it works